Podcastindex-org/podcast-namespace/README.md

    Channel or Item (optional | multiple)

    This element specifies a person of interest to the podcast.
 It is primarily intended to identify people like hosts, co-hosts and guests.
-Although, it is flexible enough to allow fuller credits to be given using the roles and groups that are listed in the Podcast Taxonomy Project.
+Although, it is flexible enough to allow fuller credits to be given using the roles and groups that are listed in the [Podcast Taxonomy Project](https://podcasttaxonomy.com/).

    - `name` (required) This is the full name or alias of the person.
    - `role` (optional) Used to identify what role the person serves on the show or episode.
 This should be a reference to an official role within the Podcast Taxonomy Project list (see below).
 If `role` is missing then "host" is assumed.
    - `group` (optional) This should be a camel-cased, alphanumeric reference to an official group within the Podcast Taxonomy Project list.
 If `group` is not present, then "cast" is assumed.
    - `img` (optional) This is the url of a picture or avatar of the person.
-   - `href` (optional) Link to a relevant resource of information about the person. (eg. Podchaser profile, website, blog or wiki entry).
-Linking to the Podchaser profile url is highly encouraged as the standard for this url.
-In a case where there is no Podchaser profile, then a link to the person's website, blog, wiki entry, etc. can be used.
+   - `href` (optional) The url to a relevant resource of information about the person, such as a homepage or third-party profile platform.

    The maximum recommended string length of the node value is 128 characters.